node-red/node-red-nodes/io/serialport/README.md

 ## Usage

-Provides three nodes - one to receive messages, and one to send, and a request node which can send then wait for a response.
+Provides four nodes - one to receive messages, and one to send, a request node which can send then wait for a response, and a control node that allows dynamic control of the ports in use.

 ### Input